|

 Overview

 The mill at the Newlin Grist Mill Park is actually a third mill built in 1704 by Nathaniel Newlin, Nicholas' son.
 This mill was operated by Nathaniel Newlin's descendants until 1817 as a commercial mill grinding wheat, corn, oats, buckwheat and rye.
 The mill was in operation until 1941 and the original dam and mill race are still supplying power to the mill today.
-The mills interior gears and machinery have been reconstructed to 1700 operation and is fully functional.
+The mill's interior gears and machinery have been reconstructed to 1700 operational standards and is fully functional.
 You can watch corn being ground as it was in Colonial times.

 The park office was once a train station.
 Tracks ran by the mill so that rail cars carrying milled goods could be loaded and unloaded and taken to ports like Wilmington for shipment to markets around the Colonies.

-Outdoor Recreation at the Park The park includes 150 acres of nature walks, trout fishing ponds and streams, picnic areas, baseball diamonds and a playground.
+The park includes 150 acres of nature walks, trout fishing ponds and streams, picnic areas, baseball diamonds and a playground.
 You can follow the mill race and stream on three miles of walking trails that ends at the original dam built by Nathaniel Newlin.
 To reserve a picnic area for your group or family, call the office in advance.

-"Change Upon the Land: The Impact of a Mill" There are museum-style exhibits, models and displays within the grist mill including displays about William Penn, the Lenape Indians and a day in the life of a local miller.
+There are museum-style exhibits, models and displays within the grist mill including displays about William Penn, the Lenape Indians and a day in the life of a local miller.
 There is also a miniature working model of a grist mill that shows how the mill gets its power.

-Trout Fishing in the Ponds March - October, weekends only, 9am - 4pm.
+March - October, weekends only, 9am - 4pm.
 Fee $3 per person plus $3 per trout caught.
 Register in the office.
 A valid driver's license is required.
 You can use your poles or the office will provide them.
 Bait is available for $1.00.
 Trout caught cannot be released.
 They must be kept and paid for.

 Hours of Operation